dotnet/docs-maui/docs/user-interface/controls/scrollview.md

 In this example, the `OnScrollViewScrolled` event handler outputs the values of the `ScrolledEventArgs` object that accompanies the event.

 > [!NOTE]
-> The `Scrolled` event is fired for user initiated scrolls, and for programmatic scrolls.
+> The `Scrolled` event is raised for user initiated scrolls, and for programmatic scrolls.

 ## Scroll programmatically